evilayet/evilayet/README.md

 | Param | Type | Description |
 | -- | -- | -- |
 | provinceName | string | The name of the province that you would like to get information about its counties and towns. |

+> This endpoint returns all towns and their names by the given parameter..

 #### Sample Request 6